nielsr2/M4L-DDSP-Timbre-Transfer/README.md

 This is script kiddie timbre transfer - ["Have fun!
 And please feel free to hack this notebook to make your own creative interactions.“ - Magenta ](https://colab.research.google.com/github/magenta/ddsp/blob/master/ddsp/colab/demos/timbre_transfer.ipynb)

-Be sure not too share your Gooogle Drive API key..
+Be sure not too share your Google Drive API key..
 They've been added to the gitignore.